halvards/httplab/README.md

 A lab exercise to explore HTTP caching headers.

+The included `setup.sh` script will check for prerequisites and set up required software to run the lab exercise.

 ## Tips

 To start the server, go to the `service` directory and run